allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 - The figure 3.3.2(b) shows the referenced latent variables image, that is the simple circle, and its projected image by the trained decoder on the observable variables space.
-The output closed loop is approaching to the original trefoil knot, however, it's hard to fit it completely because the projected image cannot make new knots in their own.
+The output closed loop is approaching to the original trefoil knot, However, it's hard to fit it completely because the projected image cannot make new knots on their own.

-In this way, even if the numerical evaluations of the error and the discrepancy of distributions are small, the wasserstein autoencoders are not capable to create new knots.
+In this way, even if the numerical evaluations of the error and the discrepancy of distributions are small, the wasserstein autoencoders are not capable of creating new knots.
 The topological discrepancy cannot be resolved just by the autoencoders.

 Table 3.3.1.
 Hyper parameters